 “Look at your murderous beard, and your murderous brow”

-Having seen The Big Sick (2017), co-written by Kumail Nanjiani, I couldn’t help but feel a jolt of excitement when I came across his role in The Lovebirds, which he also happened to be the executive producer of.
+Having seen The Big Sick (2017), co-written by Kumail Nanjiani, I couldn’t help but feel a jolt of excitement when I came across his role in the romantic comedy The Lovebirds, which he also happened to be the executive producer of.
 What was initially restless anticipation quickly turned to horror.
-The large hand of the clock cackled as it remained motionless the entire time, watching me unblinkingly.
+The large hand of the clock cackled as it remained motionless the entire time, watching me.

 The Netflix 2020 romantic comedy, directed by Michael Showalter, features Leilani (Issa Rae) and Jibran (Kumail Nanjiani), whose uncomfortable break-up is interrupted by a biker smashing into their car windshield.
 Things take a turn for the worse when a cop, referred to as “Moustache” (Paul Sparks), intentionally runs the man over with their vehicle and flees, forcing the couple to put their break-up on hold in order to find the real culprit – and clear their names.